kingaryaprince/wildfiredetect/README.md

 A performance plot (accuracy and loss) is saved alongside the model.

 ## Note
-Paths mentioned are defaults and should be modified based on actual requirements.
-Ensure all directories exist or are created before running the scripts.
-Respect image copyrights and terms of use when using SentinelHub or other services.
 The sentinel_image_download.py script relies on prepare_csv_data for preprocessing VIIRS fire data.

+- Paths mentioned should be modified based on actual requirements (e.g., input path where the VIIRS CSV data are saved).
+- Ensure all directories exist or are created before running the scripts.
+- Respect image copyrights and terms of use when using SentinelHub or other services.

 ## License
-This project is licensed under the MIT License.
+This project is provided for educational purposes only.
+It is available for anyone to use, modify, and distribute in any manner they deem fit.
+However, please be aware that the creator of this project bears no responsibility for any consequences, legal or otherwise, resulting from its use.
+Users should ensure they comply with all applicable laws and regulations in their use of this project.
+The creator makes no representations or warranties regarding the legality or suitability of this project for any particular purpose.

 ## Citation
-The study utilized VIIRS and MODIS fire data to download corresponding satellite images via the SentinelHub platform.
+This study utilized VIIRS and MODIS fire data to download corresponding satellite images via the SentinelHub platform.
 CSV file for the last several years
 (https://firms.modaps.eosdis.nasa.gov/download/).

 ## Acknowledgments